pooja-gera/TheWireUsChallenge/Web Scraping (Beautiful Soup, Scrapy, Selenium)/webScraping_Day63/Scrape-ImagesMechSoup/README.md

 - In this challenge you'll have to scrape images of different tesla car models like - tesla model x, model y, model 3, roadster and tesla cyber truck using Mechanical soup library.
 (Learn more about Mech.
 Soup in resources.txt file)

-- Make a get request to the google chrome images [search engine]("https://www.google.com/imghp?hl=EN) using Mech.
+- Make a get request to the google chrome images <a href="https://www.google.com/imghp?hl=EN">search engine</a> using Mech.
 Soup and fill the search with the model of the car to get the images.
 Do this for all the cars.

 - Save these images of cars to directories named after their models for segregation.